evergard3n/vitalink-hackathon/README.md

-Source code of Team VitaLink - Havard Medical Hackathon 2025, Vietnam
+Source code of Team VitaLink - Havard Medical Hackathon 2025, Vietnam This is the stable chanel, the development channel is minh-2.

 To run the application locally, do the following steps:
 1. cd into /chatbot-be folder, create a new virtual environment (conda is recommended)